 In 2019/20, 9% of the 11,281 clinical negligence claims that were made were related to obstetrics, according to the NHS Resolution Annual Report.

-Thank you for reading our guide to birth injury claims.
+Thank you for reading our guide to birth injury claims and birth injury compensation.